-- Food: Depending on how long you’ll be gone, your dog will need to replenish his energy stores, just as you do!
+Food and treats: Depending on how long you’ll be gone, your dog will need to replenish his energy stores, just as you do!
 And if you’re packing a picnic or BBQ supplies at the beach, don’t leave Fido hanging out hungry.
 Ensuring you’ve got food along just for him will stave off the temptation to let him share your feast (which could lead to tummy troubles later)!
+If you're going on a longer trip it might be a good idea to bring along an extra serving or two of your dog’s food just in case.
+Plans can change unexpectedly and having to switch your dog’s food quickly can lead to digestion troubles.

-- Flea, tick and mosquito protection: Summer is insect season, and if you’re heading out into the great outdoors, you’ll want to be sure and protect your pet from fleas, ticks, mosquitos, flies, and other biting insects.
+Flea, tick, mosquito and sun protection: Summer is insect season, and if you’re heading out into the great outdoors, you’ll want to be sure and protect your pet from fleas, ticks, mosquitos, flies, and other biting insects.
 Check with your vet for the best product(s) for your pet’s special needs.
+And check to make sure your grooming products don't impact your topical flea solutions, earthbath products do not.
+For the tropical scent and the benefit of having to pack one bottle while getting the benefits of both a shampoo and conditioner we recommend our Mango Tango® 2-in-1 Conditioning Shampoo for your summer travels.

-- Sunscreen: A lot of people don’t think about it, but if your dog is short-haired, light-colored, or shaved, he is just as susceptible to painful sunburn and skin cancer as you are.
+A lot of people don’t think about it, but if your dog is short-haired, light-colored, or shaved, he is just as susceptible to painful sunburn and skin cancer as you are.
 That means as you slather yourself up with sunscreen, so should you slather your dog.
-In addition, even if your pet isn’t white or particularly short-haired, the tip of the nose, especially if it’s pale or white, is prone to sun-induced tumors, as are the tips of the ears (or any area which is sparsely covered in hair and the skin is thin).
-There are specific sunscreens designed for pets, but sensitive skin or baby sunscreens can be used as well.
-However, be careful with the sunscreen you use on your dog, because some ingredients can be toxic if they are licked off.
+It is important to be careful with the sunscreen you use on your dog, because some ingredients can be toxic if they are licked off.
 Zinc oxide should never be used because dogs can become dangerously anemic if it is ingested.
+So always look for specific sunscreens designed for pets.